caravancoop/angulargrid-autoload/README.md

 Pinterest like responsive masonry grid system for angular based on based on angulargrid https://github.com/s-yadav/angulargrid

+Modified for tests.
+You should not use it as it is.

 ##Features
 <ul>
     <li>Complete responsive, figures out columns and width to completely fit the container based on options provided and container width.</li>